 We welcome your participation in this event that addresses the relationship between movement and cognition and I personally welcome your enquiries and suggestions.

-The retreat includes yoga by the pool, and daily workshops exploring symbolism facilitated by qualified Art Therapists,based around the symbolic festival of Nyepi.
-We are located at the beautiful Indies Estate, with luxury ensuite rooms around our own pool, meals and trips included.
+What better place to do this than the beautiful island of Bali, steeped in artistic cultural heritage and rich, vibrant symbolism?
+The retreat includes yoga by the pool, and daily workshops exploring symbolism facilitated by qualified art therapists, plus other art trips and activities, such as ceramics and puppet-making.
+We are located at the beautiful Indies Estate, with luxury ensuite rooms, meals and trips included.
 The creative elements are intense and fulfilling, but there is also plenty of time for yoga, massages, beauty treatments and swimming and sunbathing.
-For more information on the workshops and to find out more about the Bali retreat, go to www.square-the-circle.org
+CPD certificates are also included.